 It's important to provide a variety of foods for a balanced and nutritious diet to pet birds.
 For smaller parrots such as budgies and cockatiels, a good goal is a diet that is 25 percent seed, 50 percent pellets, and 25 percent fresh foods.
-For larger parrots, aim for about 50 percent to 60 percent pellets and the rest made up of fresh foods and treats and a small amount of seeds.
+For larger parrots, aim for about 50 percent to 60 percent pellets and the rest made up of fresh foods and treats and a small number of seeds.

 Unfortunately, not all birds are keen to try new foods, and some are downright stubborn about trying anything new.
 Here are some tips for offering new foods in a way that might entice your picky pet bird to try some new things.

 - Start young if you can.
 Young birds are usually much more willing to try new foods than older birds who may be "set in their ways."

-- If a food is totally new to a bird, it may not even recognize it as food.
+- If a food is new to a bird, it may not even recognize it as food.
 Offer new food in a familiar dish with other foods you know your bird already likes, and they may try the new food.
 Even if your bird only gets a taste of the new food by accident they still might decide they like it.

 - Place a couple of treats such as sunflower seeds, raisins, or Cheerios in a dish of new food.
 Your bird will likely get a taste of the new food while extracting the treat (the key here is to only use a couple of the treats and make your bird dig through the new food to get to them).

 - Offering new foods first thing in the morning is helpful since this is when many birds naturally forage for food.
 Offer new foods alone first thing in the morning, and then give them their usual food a couple of hours later.

 - Try different forms of new foods.
-Some birds prefer raw vegetables to cooked, while others are the opposite.
+Some birds prefer raw vegetables instead of cooked, while others are the opposite.
 Some like cooked veggies warm, others prefer them cooled.
 Some birds might be more willing to taste a puree or even juice made from new vegetables.